russmckendrick/records/content/albums/miss-sharon-jones-original-motion-picture-soundtrack-9382390/index.md

 styles: ["Funk", "Soul", "Soundtrack"]
 ---

 Barbara Kopple’s documentary <i>Miss Sharon Jones!</i> doubles as an empowering primer to the Brooklyn soul legend.
-Jones and her unbeatable band sizzle through such signature cuts as the darkly funky “I Learned the Hard Way” and the horn-kicked “100 Days, 100 Nights,” both steeped in romantic remorse.
-The soundtrack closes with the stunning exclusive track “I’m Still Here,” capturing Jones at her most autobiographical.
-The movie, which follows Jones’ 2013 struggle with cancer, became even more bittersweet after her death three years later.
+Jones and her unbeatable band sizzle through such signature cuts as the darkly funky “I Learned the Hard Way” and the horn-kicked “100 Days, 100 Nights”, both steeped in romantic remorse.
+The soundtrack closes with the stunning exclusive track “I’m Still Here”, capturing Jones at her most autobiographical.
+The film, which follows Jones’ 2013 struggle with cancer, became even more bittersweet after her death three years later.